-INSYS founder resigns from board after charges in U.S. opioid bribe case
+Insys founder resigns from board after charges in U.S. opioid bribe case

-(Reuters) - The billionaire founder of INSYS Therapeutics Inc John Kapoor, has resigned from the company’s board of directors, INSYS said in a statement on Sunday.
+(Reuters) - The billionaire founder of Insys Therapeutics Inc, John Kapoor, has resigned from the company’s board of directors, Insys said in a statement on Sunday.

 Kapoor was arrested on Thursday on U.S. charges he participated in a scheme to bribe doctors to prescribe a fentanyl-based cancer pain drug, marking a step by authorities to fight the opioid epidemic.